ryanmurphy42/Murphy2025NanoUQ/README.md

 - Julia Version 1.9.3 (see https://julialang.org/downloads/ )
 - Julia packages:
-- Note that the ABC-SMC inference code is adapted from https://github.com/ap-browning/internalisation
+- The ABC-SMC inference code is adapted from https://github.com/ap-browning/internalisation

 ## Guide to using the code